sibvisions/reactUI.example/src/readme-files/requests/README.md

 Name | Type | Description
 --- | --- | --- |
-clientId | string | The clientId that is sent by the server, **doesn't have to be set it will be set automatically**. componentId | string, undefined | The id of the component which calls the action.
+clientId | string | The clientId that is sent by the server, **doesn't have to be set it will be set automatically**. componentId | string, undefined | The name of the component which calls the action.

 ## Usage
 ```typescript